 9. Contact details – It’s a good idea to carry with you when you travel a list of emergency contact details for family, any personal contacts in Australia, as well as your embassy, accommodation and institution details.
 If you have used education agent services, keep their contact details on your phone in case you need to contact them once you arrive in Australia.

 10. Australian currency – There are money exchange counters in Australian airports and cities, but it is recommended that you have some Australian currency with you when you land in Australia.
-See our page 'After your arrival' for more information on accessing funds and opening a bank account.
+See our page 'Plan your arrival' for more information on accessing funds and opening a bank account.

 11. What to expect on arrival –You will also need to complete an incoming passenger card.
 Information on what to expect at border clearance can be found on the Australian Border Force website.